Add more money to your pension

 How much you can pay in

 It can still be a good idea to put money into your pension plan because it gets added tax relief when it goes in.
-Plus, you can also take out 25% of what you put in as a tax free lump sum.
+Plus, when you take benefits from your plan, you can take up to 25% tax-free cash from your retirement pot.

 What you can do